-You must re-enroll to participate every year.
+You must re-enroll to participate every year you are eligible to participate.
 This benefit ends each December 31 or when you end eligible employment.
 The plan year runs from January 1 to December 31.
 See the Flexible Spending SPD for more information.